pragatiiib/Personal-Expense-Analyzer/README.md

-Personal Expense Analyzer
+## Personal Expense Analyzer
-Personal Expense Analyzer is a simple and interactive web application built using Python and Streamlit.
+is a simple and interactive web application built using Python and Streamlit.
 It helps users track their monthly expenses, analyze spending habits, and receive personalized saving tips.

 🔍 Features
 Input and categorize monthly expenses